The anti-dsDNA (anti-double stranded DNA) antibody test is a blood test that looks for antibodies to double stranded DNA.

-Anti-dsDNA antibodies are a type of autoantibody: an antibody produced by the immune system that targets something that the body’s own tissues are made of.
+Anti-dsDNA antibodies are a type of autoantibody.
+This means that they are an antibody produced by the immune system and that they target something that the body’s own tissues are made of.

 Anti-dsDNA attacks DNA (deoxyribonucleic acid), the basic building block that makes up our chromosomes.
-Our chromosomes contain our genes which are basically the instructions or blueprints to make all the proteins essential for body functions.
+Our chromosomes contain our genes and encode the instructions to make all of the proteins that are essential for body functions.

 Why the anti-dsDNA Test is Done

 The anti-dsDNA test is usually done after another test called an ANA (anti-nuclear antibody) test.
-This is a screening test for autoimmune diseases.
-It is not specific to SLE.
+The ANA test is a screening test for autoimmune diseases but it is not specific to SLE.
 When the ANA test is positive and SLE is suspected, an anti-dsDNA test is ordered to help confirm the diagnosis.